 Not only that, SVGs are generally small in file size, which helps when creating large presentations with lots of graphics.

-EMFs work pretty much identically to EPS files.
-They are fully editable in PowerPoint, the colour and size can all be changed easily like SVGs, but they can also be broken down into separate objects for colouring individual elements.
+They can also be broken down into separate objects for colouring individual elements.

-Once you’ve inserted your EMF into PowerPoint, select the image and choose Ungroup from the Arrange menu.
+Once you’ve inserted your SVG into PowerPoint, select the image and choose Ungroup from the Arrange menu.
 You’ll see the distinct elements that make up the graphic have all become Shapes and Lines.

 This is the dialogue box that’ll appear when you click Ungroup.
 You want to click Yes.

 There may be a transparent background to your vector image, once everything has been ungrouped.
-Simply delete this and your EMF is ready to use.
+Simply delete this and your SVG is ready to use.

 Great.
-EMFs sound good to me.
+SVGs sound good to me.
 I really have to go insert some vectors into my PowerPoint now.

 Wait, please don’t leave.
 We have so much more to give.

-Did you know you can convert other vector images into EMF format?
+Did you know you can convert other vector images into SVG format?
 Oh, now you’re interested.

-If you’ve found the perfect vector image, but it’s not an EMF, you can take it into Adobe Illustrator and convert it easily.
+If you’ve found the perfect vector image, but it’s not an SVG, you can take it into Adobe Illustrator and convert it easily.

-Open the file in Illustrator, navigate to File > Export > Export As… then select to export as .EMF.
+Open the file in Illustrator, navigate to File > Export > Export As… then select to export as .SVG.
 Simple.

 Okay, we’ll let you go now.